tarantool/doc/doc/tooling/tt_cli/migrations.rst

     $ tt migrations stop ETCD_URI [OPTION ...]

-``tt migrations stop`` stops the execution of migrations in the cluster
+``tt migrations stop`` stops the execution of migrations in the cluster.

 .. warning::